mandathompson/git-practice/README.md

 ## Detailed Instructions for Command Line
 1. Open up your terminal
 2. CD to wherever you normally add new projects.
-3. Clone this repository: `git clone https://github.com/CodeupClassroom/practice-git.git`
+3. Clone this repository (click clone and copy and paste the url)
-4. Change directories into your copy of this project `cd practice-git`
+4. Change directories into your copy of this project `cd git-practice`
 5. Create a branch in your name. `git checkout -b firstName-lastName` where the first and last names are your first and last name.
 6. Run `git status` to double check the new branch is created and you are working inside of it.
 7. In your prefered editor, open up `index.html` and add an `h1` tag with your name.
 Be sure to save your work.